amitp-ai/Text_Summarization/MLOps/README.md

 Information about the runs, model and data versioning, etc can be found at:
 `https://wandb.ai/amitp-ai/Text-Summarization?workspace=user-amitp-ai`

 Note: Run all commands from the `MLOps` directory

+The dataset, saved models, logs, wandb repo, and wandb artifacts are stored in the AWS S3 bucket named `ucsdx-textsummarization` (arn:aws:s3:::ucsdx-textsummarization)

+The `config.yaml` file contains various configuration parameters used for training, inference, as well as unit testing.

 ## Installing
 Go to MLOps directory (i.e. directory containing this Readme.md)